Zer1t0/dns-transfer/README.md

 # dns-transfer

-An utility to check zone transfer for domains.
+Check DNS zone transfers in an easy way.

 ## Usage

-It only requires a domain to being given:
+It only requires you to provide a domain:

 ```shell
 $ dns-transfer internal.zonetransfer.me